-Olivia is now on life support to keep the baby alive when Abi notice the bruises on her wrists.
-The police rule the fall an accident but Abi wants to uncover the truth.
-Was is really an accident or was it something more sinister?
+Olivia is now on life support to keep the baby alive when Abi notices the bruises on her wrists.
+The police rule the fall is an accident but Abi wants to uncover the truth.
+Was it really an accident or was it something more sinister?

 Final thoughts: This felt a little slow at the start and it took me a while to get into but I enjoyed it.
 The “twist” wasn’t super twisty and didn’t come out of left field, it made a lot of sense, so that was actually kind of nice that it wasn’t some wildly spun tale.
 It was more emotional than I anticipated but it’s very good.